 Recovery Software Success Varies by Data Loss & Drive Type

 In all, our testing revealed that no product excelled at all recovery challenges.
-We found that some did better at recovering lost pictures and video files, while others did remarkably well at resurrecting reformatted MS Office files.
-Some were more successful at recovering from hard disk drives, while others were surprisingly adept at microSD card recovery.
-Overall, we collected 48 data points on each reviewed software package, and we discuss the strengths and weaknesses of the programs in their respective reviews.
+We found that some did better at recovering lost pictures and video files, while others did remarkably well at resurrecting reformatted Microsoft Office Suite files.
+Some were more successful at recovering from hard disk drives, while others were surprisingly adept at solid-state drive recovery.

-As expected, most software packages had little trouble recovering a fair percentage of the lost files.
-Among all the software we tested, the average recovery rate for lost files was close to 100 percent from both hard disk and solid-state drives, but overall they averaged only a 50-percent recovery from a microSD card.
-The average rates for recovering files from a reformatted drive were more consistent across the devices we tested, with the average recovery being 50 percent of the files from a HDD and SSD, and 46 percent from a microSD card.
+As expected, most software packages had little trouble recovering a fair percentage of lost files in our tests.
+Among all the software we tested, the average recovery rate for lost files was close to 100 percent from both hard disk and solid-state drives.
+The average rates for recovering files from a reformatted drive were less consistent across the devices we tested, with the average recovery being 50 percent of the files from a HDD and SSD.

 Not All Found Files Are Recoverable

-It is not uncommon at all for recovery software to report finding thousands of files, but many of them are actually empty or unusable fragments.
-Quite often the files returned in our testing were zero-length, meaning they were little more than a header without content.
+It’s not uncommon for software to claim to have recovered thousands of deleted files, but many of them are actually empty or unusable fragments.
+Quite often, the files returned in our testing were zero-length, meaning they were little more than a header without content.
 Some pictures that opened would only be half complete.
-Others simply would not open at all.
-To ensure the recovery rates we reported from our testing referred to useable files, we used an open source CHECKSUM tool to identify complete files.
-For example, in one round of testing, a disk recovery product reported that it had returned 11.9GB of information, which turned out to be just 1.24GB of usable data after being verified with the CHECKSUM tool.
+Others simply wouldn’t open at all.

 If You Don’t Succeed, Try Again

 One thing that was consistent in testing the performance of these data recovery products was that they were not consistent in their results.
 We frequently found different results with each recovery attempt.
-Three of them did produce nearly identical results to their respective previous test runs, but never on more than two consecutive passes.
+A few did produce nearly identical results to their previous test runs, but never on more than two consecutive passes.
 A few on the lower end of our review returned no files in one scan for lost files only to report finding 100 percent on the next.
-To mitigate the inconsistencies, we ran three rounds of testing on each program in order to report the best recovery rate for each.
+To mitigate the inconsistencies, we ran several rounds of testing on each program in order to report its average recovery rate.

 Extra Features: A Blessing and a Curse

-Others programs, such as Data Rescue PC3, Stellar Phoenix Windows Data Recovery Professional, R-Studio and Recover My Files Professional, have complex tools for network recovery operations.
-For example, Stellar Phoenix Windows Data Recovery Professional and R-Studio feature tools to help you manually reassociate file fragments with a disk and hex editor, respectively.
-However, if you are not familiar with using these types of tools, there is a risk of irreversibly damaging your data.
-If your data loss requires work beyond your skill level, you should consider seeking the help of a qualified hard drive recovery service.
+Other programs, such as Data Rescue PC 3, Stellar Phoenix Windows Data Recovery Professional and R-Studio, have complex tools for network recovery operations.
+For example, Stellar Phoenix Windows Data Recovery Professional and R-Studio feature tools to help you manually re-associate file fragments with a disk and hex editor, respectively.
+However, if you aren’t familiar with using these types of advanced tools, there is a risk of irreversibly damaging your data.
+If your data loss is extensive, requiring work beyond your skill level, you should consider seeking the help of a qualified hard drive recovery service.

-Disk recovery software can be costly, but a professional disk recovery service costs far more.
-While there will be times you may want to consider calling in a professional, you can save yourself a lot of money with do-it-yourself recovery software, provided the damage isn’t too great.
+Disk recovery software can be costly in regards to both your budget and time, but a professional disk recovery service costs far more.
+While there may be times you may want to consider calling in a professional, you can save yourself a lot of money with do-it-yourself recovery software, provided the damage isn’t too great.
 Clearly, no single recovery application can do everything, and the best software choice will depend on your specific data recovery needs.